mwfogleman/uucp/README.md

 Unstructured and Uninterpretable Computer Programs (or, my SICP workbook)

+Warning: In addition to being unstructured and uninterpretable, these solutions and notes are imperfect and incomplete.

 > Do not labor under the illusion that this is a text digestible at
 > MIT only, peculiar to the breed found there.
 It is precisely what a
 > serious book on programming Lisp must be, no matter who the student